Dynamoid/dynamoid/CONTRIBUTING.md

 # dynamodb-local

 _dynamodb-local_ is software provided by Amazon to emulate DynamoDB and run it locally.
-See [official documentation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) to install it.
+There are several ways to install it locally (see the [official documentation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html)).

+## Run dynamodb-local with Docker

 To run _dynamodb-local_ using a Docker image use the following command (installs the Docker image automatically):